unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-2.md

 <div class="rBorder" markdown="1">
 <span style="color:red">3. __What is the password of the vulnerable WiFi Network?__</span>

 Just as we have done with the previous question, we will have to run aircrack-ng.
 But... aircrack-ng will not have the password by default!
 So we will have to use a wordlist!
-So I simply used the __rockyou__ password dump by default!
+I simply used the __rockyou__ password.

 ```console
 root@kali:~/Downloads# aircrack-ng -w /root/rockyou.txt NCL-2016-Game2-HardWifi.cap